micmejia/bible-dump/AMPC/Micah/Mic 2.md

-The [^a]Breaker [the Messiah] will go up before them.
+The Breaker [the Messiah] will go up before them.
 They will break through, pass in through the gate and go out through it, and their King will pass on before them, the Lord at their head.